by Jack Norris, RD • Last updated December 2013

 - Is the Average Vegan at Risk of Too Much Oxalate?

 - Oxalate and a Vegetarian Diet

 - Decreasing Calcium-Oxalate Formation in the Kidney for Stone Prevention

 - Potassium Citrate

 - Calcium Citrate

 Oxalate is a molecule many in the vegan community are familiar with for preventing the absorption of calcium.
-This article does not address that subject – info can be found in the article Calcium and Vitamin D.
+This article does not address that subject—info can be found in the section Calcium Absorption from Plant Foods.

 Oxalate is also known for the part it plays in calcium-oxalate kidney stones, which is the most common form of kidney stone.